 Parsing a Sentence¶

-We start by creating a parser, in this case for the English language:
+We start by creating a parser, in this case an AlphaBeta parser for the English language:

 Initializing the parser requires loading potentially large language models.
 This can take from a few seconds to a minute.
 Let's assign some text to a variable, in this case a simple sentence: